-Pursuant to the terms of our \$400 million accounts receivable securitization program with a group of conduit lenders and liquidity banks ("Securitization"), which is scheduled to mature in December, 2018, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
+In July, 2017, we amended our accounts receivable securitization program ("Securitization") with a group of conduit lenders and liquidity banks to increase the borrowing capacity to \$440 million from \$400 million previously.
+Pursuant to the terms of our Securitization program, on which the scheduled maturity date of December, 2018 remained unchanged, substantially all of the patient-related accounts receivable of our acute care hospitals ("Receivables") serve as collateral for the outstanding borrowings.
 We have accounted for this Securitization as borrowings.
-We maintain effective control over the Receivables since, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
-The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
+We maintain effective control over the Receivables ince, pursuant to the terms of the Securitization, the Receivables are sold from certain of our subsidiaries to special purpose entities that are wholly-owned by us.
+The Receivables, however, are owned by the special purpose entities, can be used only to satisfy the debts of the wholly-owned special purpose entities, and thus are not available to us except through our ownership interest in the special purpose entities.
+The wholly-owned special purpose entities use the Receivables to collateralize the loans obtained from the group of third-party conduit lenders and liquidity banks.
 The group of third-party conduit lenders and liquidity banks do not have recourse to us beyond the assets of the wholly-owned special purpose entities that securitize the loans.
-At March 31, 2017, we had \$400 million of outstanding borrowings and no additional borrowing capacity pursuant to the terms of the Securitization.
+At June 30, 2017, we had \$400 million of outstanding borrowings pursuant to the terms of the Securitization.

-As of March 31, 2017, we had combined aggregate principal of \$1.4 billion from the following senior secured notes:
+As of June 30, 2017, we had combined aggregate principal of \$1.4 billion from the following senior secured notes:

-- \$300 million aggregate principal amount of 3.75% senior secured notes due in 2019 ("2019 Notes") which were issued on August 7, 2014. - \$700 million aggregate principal amount of 4.75% senior secured notes due in 2022 ("2022 Notes") which were issued as follows: - \$300 million aggregate principal amount issued on August 7, 2014 at par. - \$400 million aggregate principal amount issued on June 3, 2016 at 101.5% to yield 4.35%. - \$400 million aggregate principal amount of 5.00% senior secured notes due in 2026 ("2026 Notes") which were issued on June 3, 2016.
+- \$300 million aggregate principal amount of 3.75% senior secured notes due in 2019 ("2019 Notes") which were issued on August 7, 2014. - \$700 million aggregate principal amount of 4.75% senior secured notes due in 2022 ("2022 Notes") which were issued as follows: - \$300 million aggregate principal amount issued on August 7, 2014 at par. - O \$400 million aggregate principal amount issued on June 3, 2016 at 101.5% to yield 4.35%. - \$400 million aggregate principal amount of 5.00% senior secured notes due in 2026 ("2026 Notes") which were issued on June 3, 2016.